united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 title: "Sensorconnect"
 linkTitle: "Sensorconnect"
 description: >
-  This docker container automatically detects ifm gateways in the specified network and reads their sensor values in the highest possible data frequency.
-The MQTT output is specified in [the MQTT documentation](/docs/concepts/mqtt/)
+  This microservice of the united manufacturing hub automatically detects ifm gateways in the specified network and reads their sensor values in the  in the highest possible data frequency (or chosen data frequency).
+It preprocesses the data and sends it via [MQTT](/docs/concepts/mqtt/) or Kafka.
 aliases:
   - /docs/Developers/factorycube-edge/sensorconnect
   - /docs/developers/factorycube-edge/sensorconnect